-Now that the initial flurry of activity around Higher Ed Semester 1 go live is starting to settle, its a good time to draw breath and do a quick check on your assignment settings before students start submitting work.
+After the initial flurry of activity around Semester go live, it’s a good time to draw breath and do a quick check on your assignment settings before students start submitting work.

 Here are a few common Assignment setup issues that are worth checking:

 Common Assignment set up issues

 Assignments that say they should be submitted online, but do not have an online submission setting selected.

 This will give the student no way to submit the assignment and will cause much confusion at submission time.

 Fix: If you expect the students to submit online via Canvas you must have the Submission type setting set to either: